Disney Holidays Unwrapped

-Disney's Holidays Unwrapped is a 2013 holiday album released on October 15, 2013.
+Disney Holidays Unwrapped is a 2013 holiday album released exclusively to Target stores in the United States on October 15, 2013.

 Overview

 The album features musical artists that were, at the time of release, associated with the Disney Channel, including Debby Ryan, Ross Lynch, Bella Thorne, Zendaya and Coco Jones.
 Tracks on the album are the musicians' covers of traditional and/ or popular holiday songs.
 Some tracks were recorded prior to the production of the album, while others were recorded specifically for it.

+"Shake Santa Shake" and "All I Want for Christmas Is You" by Shake It Up co-stars Zendaya and Caroline Sunshine were both previously included on the 2012 release, Disney Channel Holiday Playlist.